taktik/mpegts-streamer/README.md

 ## Concepts

 The API uses the concepts of packet sources and packet sinks.
 A packet source is a generic provider of TS packets.
 The corresponding Java interface is `MTSSource`.
-See section below for implementations.

 A packet sink is a generic consumer of TS packets.
 The corresponding Java interface is `MTSSink`.

 See section below for implementations.

 The streamer reads packets from a packet source, and sends them to a packet sink with the correct timing.

-, by the  and `MTSSink`

 ## Sources

-Several implementations
+Simple sources are built from one ts stream.
+MultiSources are built by